Joey Gallo Player Props: Twins vs. Orioles

 Orioles Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the Orioles pitching staff ranks sixth in the league.
+- The 9.3 strikeouts per nine innings compiled by the Orioles pitching staff ranks seventh in MLB.

-- The Orioles have the 17th-ranked team ERA across all MLB pitching staffs (4.30).
+- The Orioles have a 4.20 team ERA that ranks 16th across all MLB pitching staffs.

-- The Orioles rank 20th in baseball in home runs allowed (99 total, 1.2 per game).
+- Orioles pitchers combine to surrender 106 total home runs at a rate of 1.2 per game (to rank 19th in baseball).

-- The Orioles will send Irvin (1-3) to make his seventh start of the season.
-He is 1-3 with a 7.18 ERA and 27 strikeouts in 26 1/3 innings pitched.
+- Wells (6-4) takes the mound for the Orioles in his 17th start of the season.
+He's put together a 3.19 ERA in 98 2/3 innings pitched, with 99 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.